-At 31 December 2018 and 2017, the Company had not entered into any finance leases in which it acted as lessee.
+At 31 December 2019 and 2018, the Company had not entered into any finance leases in which it acted as lessee.
 In finance leases in which the Company acts as the lessor, at inception of the lease an account receivable is recognised equal to the present value of the minimum lease payments receivable plus the residual value of the asset, discounted at the interest rate implicit in the lease.
 The difference between the account receivable recognised and the amount to be received, which relates to unearned finance income, is allocated to profit or loss as earned using the effective interest method (see Note 8-a).

-At 31 December 2018 and 2017, the Company had various outstanding operating leases for which it had recognised an expense of EUR 3,035 thousand in 2018 (2017: EUR 2,258 thousand) with a charge to "Other Operating Expenses" in the accompanying statement of profit or loss.
+At 31 December 2019 and 2018, the Company had various outstanding operating leases for which it had recognised an expense of EUR 2,327 thousand in 2019 (2018: EUR 3,035 thousand) with a charge to "Other Operating Expenses" in the accompanying statement of profit or loss.
 The Company expects to continue to lease these assets (principally computer hardware and real estate), the costs of which are tied to the CPI.

-The payment commitments for future years in relation to outstanding operating leases at 31 December 2018 amounted to EUR 23,571 thousand over the next few years, of which EUR 2,029 thousand are due in 2019 (31 December 2017: EUR 4,394 thousand, of which EUR 1,460 thousand were to be paid in 2018).
-The 2018 figure takes into account expected renewals of the leases on which CAF can exercise the renewal option.
+The payment commitments for future years in relation to outstanding operating leases at 31 December 2019 amounted to EUR 8,096 thousand over the next few years, of which EUR 1,702 thousand are due in 2020 (31 December 2018: EUR 9,719 thousand, of which EUR 1,831 thousand were to be paid in 2018).